thomasjungblut/tjungblut-online-ml/README.md

 List<FeatureOutcomePair> data = generateData();

 RegressionLearner learner = new RegressionLearner(min, new SigmoidActivationFunction(), new LogisticErrorFunction());
-// do 5 passes over all data in a stream learner.setNumPasses(5);
+// do 5 passes over all data in a stream, the default is 1 learner.setNumPasses(5);

 // train the model by supplying the stream